snowplow/snowplow/1-trackers/README.md

 ## Overview

-**Trackers** are client- or server-side libraries which track customer behaviour by sending SnowPlow events to a [Collector] [collectors].
+**Trackers** are client- or server-side libraries which track customer behaviour by sending Snowplow events to a [Collector] [collectors].

 ## Available trackers